A dad, young son, daughter and mother standing outside as mother prepares to take on London Marathon.

 A team of loud and proud Momentum volunteers will be there wearing bright green tabards as they cheer, shout and encourage every one of our runners through the finish line.

-If you can, please consider sponsoring our amazing London Marathon runners: Momentum Children’s Charity
+Please consider sponsoring our amazing London Marathon runners here: Momentum Children’s Charity